Software Development Outsourcing: A 5-Step Successful Strategy

 |Location||Frontend developer’s median salary per year|

 As you can see, hiring a frontend developer from India is cheaper than Australia and the United States.
-Similarly, backend and full stack developers have different hourly rates per the vendor’s location.
+Similarly, backend and full stack remote developers have different hourly rates per the vendor’s location.

 Case studies of software development outsourcing